Skip to main content

 Prerequisites

-• After installing the CLI, run phobos configure to set up your endpoint and profile.
+After installing the CLI, configure it to point to your Phobos instance and log in:

 phobos sso login